withastro/roadmap/proposals/0030-core-image-story.md

 - Missing documentation
 - Due to not being a core integration, it requires manual setup
 - Partly due to the previous points, but also for other reasons, it wasn't always clear for users how the integration behaved.
-- Hard to use in Markdown / MDX.
+- Hard to use in Markdown / MDX / Markdoc.

 In this RFC, we'd like to outline a plan / API for a core story for images.
 The main motivation is to create a story that feels fitting to the Astro core, in that it's easy to understand, intuitive to use, and extendable while also being kind and respectful of the user.